-The Judicial Council shall report to the Legislature on or before January 1, 2015, on the effects of this chapter, which shall include, but not be limited to, a description of the benefits, costs, and detriments of the certification of leadership projects pursuant to this chapter.
+The Judicial Council shall report to the Legislature on or before January 1, 2017, on the effects of this chapter on the administration of justice.

-This chapter shall remain in effect until January 1, 2015, and as of that date is repealed unless a later enacted statute extends or repeals that date.
+This chapter shall remain in effect until January 1, 2017, and as of that date is repealed unless a later enacted statute extends or repeals that date.

-Title 14.
 California Code of Regulations

-Chapter 3: Guidelines for Implementation of the California Environmental Quality Act
+Title 14.
+Natural Resources Division 6.
+Resources Agency Chapter 3: Guidelines for Implementation of the California Environmental Quality Act